pipe-cd/pipecd/docs/rfcs/0007-deployment-chain.md

 A canonical flow would look as below:
 1. Users trigger to run their first application (the first application in their deployment chain) via the web console or pull requests as usual
 2. Deploy the first triggered application in the deployment chain
-3. After the application is deployed successfully, the piped will send a trigger command to trigger the deployment chain to the control-plane, since all those applications are shared in the same project, this trigger should be valid
+3. In case the trigger for the first application in the deployment chain satisfied some conditions (such as containing configured commit message) the piped will send a trigger command to trigger the deployment chain to the control-plane, since all those applications are shared in the same project, this trigger should be valid
 4. Control-plane gets deployment events triggered by the first application's piped and makes sync deployment commands for all listed applications
 5. Pipeds which handle deployment for all triggered applications fetch sync command and deploy its application once the conditions are satisfied